YousefElwageeh/intership_assigment/README.md

 ## Clean Architecture
 This project follows the Clean Architecture approach with the following layers:
-- **data**: Contains interfaces and classes that are used across the project, such as repositories, use cases, and entities.
-- **domin**: Contains the implementation of the use case interfaces.
-- **Features**: Contains the application features, each with its own domain, data, and presentation layers.
+- **data layer**: This layer is responsible for providing and persisting data.
+It contains repositories, data sources, and mappers that interact with external systems, such as databases, APIs, or file systems
+-
+- **domin layer**:This layer represents the business logic of the application.
+It defines the entities, use cases, and interfaces that encapsulate the application's core functionality.
+-
+- **Presentation layer**: This layer is responsible for handling user input and output.
+It consists of UI components, such as views and widgets, and their corresponding controllers, presenters, or view models.

 ## State Management
 This project uses the GetX package for state management, which provides a simple and powerful way to manage state, dependency injection, and navigation.